happybono/SonataSmooth/README.md

 - **Savitzky‑Golay Filtering**<br>
   Fits tiny curves to chunks of data.
 Keeps wave shapes and slow changes almost perfectly, but not as strong for sudden spikes.

+- **Gaussian Weighted Median Filtering (GWMF)**<br>
+  Computes a median using Gaussian weights within the kernel window.
+It preserves smooth curves with robustness to occasional spikes.
+In Adaptive mode, the kernel length W shrinks at edges, σ is recomputed as `W / 6.0`, and weights are normalized; alpha blending applies at runtime.

 ### Example of Using Pascal's Triangle in Filtering
 Let's say we use the 5th row : `1 4 6 4 1`